 - Applications for each cycle open approximately two months before the deadline.
 Students must apply through NursingCAS.

 Your highest score earned for the combined four sections taken in a single attempt will be utilized.
 The test must be taken by the date of application and any scores are valid for one year.
-For more information, see the HESI hyperlink above under "Evaluation of Application"
+For more information, see the hyperlinks above under "Evaluation of Application"

-You are allowed two prerequisite courses to be in-progress at the time of application.
+You are allowed two prerequisite courses to be in-progress at the time of the application deadline.
 All courses in-progress at the time of application must be completed with a grade of ‘C’ or better and students must maintain a minimum 3.0 GPA in both cumulative and prerequisite areas.
-Courses must be complete and official transcripts must be available showing course completion by June 1 (for fall start) or January 1 (for spring start) if offered admission.
+Courses must be complete and official transcripts must be available showing course completion by June 1 (for fall start), January 1 (for spring start), April 15 (for summer start) if offered admission.
 If you are repeating a course at the time of application, you cannot report it as in-progress; you must use the previously earned grade until a new grade is earned.

 - Healthcare Experience